barryclark/jekyll-now/_posts/2018-03-05-Week-Three.md

 * Javascript handles things a bit differently from Java, but is definitely worth learning!
 Node also seems very useful.

-* It is good to be familar with a range of programming paradigms.
+* It is good to be familiar with a range of programming paradigms.

 * Revise old knowledge and practice new.

-* Be a positive influcence in your team.
+* Be a positive influence in your team.

 ---